InfinityMods/TDDz/TDDz/README.md

         @901002 = ~TDD - Espurta~
         @901003 = ~TDD - Purskal~
         @901004 = ~TDD - Riatavin~
         @999999 = ~Intruders!
 Kill the intruders!~
-    .Every languages of TDD is supported; however, I try to use handle_charsets but it seems verrrry slow for TDD and its many translation files, I suppose you have to deal with them manually...

 * Fixes/Tweaks/Changes *
 	.
 XP granted by scripts are reduced to 10%
 	.
 XP granted by TDD creatures are reduded to 20% (creatures from vanilla game that appear in TDD keep their vanilla XP); Graz'zt XP set to 50k rather than 100k due to poor combat script
 	.
-Remove easy STR/WIS/INT granted by Riatavin/Fleeques.cre after killing Graz'zt .
+Remove easy +1 STR/WIS/INT granted by Riatavin/Fleeques.cre after killing Graz'zt
+	.
 All TDD spell scrolls are replaced by SCRL75.ITM (Identify scroll but few quest items) .
 All TDD items are undroppable (but few quest items), meaning creatures use these items .
-Drow items trun to dust after ONE_DAY and (MORNING or DAY) and (OUTDOOR or CITY) .
+Drow items decay after ONE_DAY and (MORNING or DAY) and (OUTDOOR or CITY) .
 Remake cutscenes with Cutspy.cre
 	.
 Merge Bgarive.baf with Bgarive2.baf with Bgarive3.baf with Bgarive4.baf into Bgarive.baf with Cutspy.cre
 	.
 Prefixed every TDD timers and variables with "tz_"